 Lots of applications and web-based software platforms to transcribe audio to the text were developed for journalists not to spend their nights at the desk with non-stop coffee flow and listening to their audio files with background noise over and over again.

 There is a web-based platform called OTranscribe.com.
-It allows you to upload any recording or paste the YouTube link to video file and slow it down to your comfortable speed, while in the meantime you will be able to type what you consider relevant in the embedded text editor and avoid switching back and forth between Word or Google Docs and AudioPlayer or QuickTime.
+It allows you to upload any recording or paste the YouTube link to a video file and slow it down to your comfortable speed.
+While in the meantime you will be able to type what you consider relevant in the embedded text editor and avoid switching back and forth between Word or Google Docs and AudioPlayer or QuickTime.